Tails86/ansi-string/README.md

     def __init__(self, s:str='', *setting_or_settings:Union[List[str], str, List[int], int, List[AnsiFormat], AnsiFormat]): ...
 ```

 The first argument, `s`, is a string to be formatted.
+If this string contains ANSI directives, they will be parsed and added into the internal format dictionary.
 The next 0 to N arguments are formatting setting directives that can be applied to the entire string.
 These arguments can be in the form of any of the following.

 - An AnsiFormat enum (ex: `AnsiFormat.BOLD`)
 - The result of calling `AnsiFormat.rgb()`, `AnsiFormat.fg_rgb()`, `AnsiFormat.bg_rgb()`,